Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 Melissa closes her eyes.
 The Maxtac agent fires, the gun kicking back in bright light.
 The moment of death.

-Shock and surprise come across her lips as she takes the visor off.
-The visor reflects the silhouette of her partner finding his seat.
+The visor reflects the silhouette of her partner finding his seat.Shock and surprise come across her lips as she takes the visor off.
 Taking a moment to process what just happened, she looks down dejectedly before the scene fades.

 What does this mean?
 Playing a simulation?
 And what about